pingcap/docs-cn/pd-control.md

     >> config set max-store-down-time 30m  // Set the time within which PD receives no heartbeats and after which PD starts to add replicas to 30 minutes
     ```

+- `max-store-preparing-time` controls the maximum waiting time for the store to go online.
+During the online stage of a store, PD can query the online progress of the store.
+When the specified time is exceeded, PD assumes that the store has been online and cannot query the online progress of the store again.
+But this does not prevent Regions from transferring to the new online store.
+In most scenarios, you do not need to adjust this parameter.

+    The following command specifies that the maximum waiting time for the store to go online is 4 hours.

+    {{< copyable "" >}}

+    ```bash
+    >> config set max-store-preparing-time 4h
+    ```

 - `leader-schedule-limit` controls the number of tasks scheduling the leader at the same time.
 This value affects the speed of leader balance.
 A larger value means a higher speed and setting the value to 0 closes the scheduling.
 Usually the leader scheduling has a small load, and you can increase the value in need.

     ```bash